Dilboy123/newInsertion-Sort/README.md

 # newInsertion-Sort
-This is about the NEW INSERTION-SORT algorithm, using the C language and the Java language.
+This is about the NEW INSERTION-SORT algorithm, using C language and Java language.